 While Peet’s had cited rising coffee costs in the first quarter and last year, the company said in May that prices for the commodity were coming down this year.

 Starbucks could use its existing distribution channels to roll out Peet’s products in food stores and its coffee shops internationally, Setyan said.
-While Starbucks operates in more than 50 countries, less than 23 percent (SBUX) of sales were generated outside the U.S. last year, data compiled by Bloomberg show.
+While Starbucks operates in more than 50 countries, less than 23 percent (SBUX:US) of sales were generated outside the U.S. last year, data compiled by Bloomberg show.

 “It’s just intriguing given that Starbucks is having trouble penetrating Europe with the Starbucks brand,” said Meyer of Oscar Gruss.
 “Even though people would know it was from Starbucks, having a totally separate brand from a business approach may be the trick for them.”